JeremyLWright/JeremyLWright.github.io/content/series/Refined Software Development/2021-11-03-tla-plus-as-a-flowchart.markdown

 Give TLA+ a chance to work *on* you, so that it can work *for* you.

-This post is intended to be paired with a video.
+This post is intended to be paired with a video[^3].

 <!-- more -->